 - Look at the passage for that day

 - Write it

 - Ponder what God is saying and begin your prayer time

-By the time those steps are taken, insight comes.
+By the time you take these steps, insight comes.

 Before you leave to get busy with your day, take time to write a few thoughts or a prayer to God.
 You may have questions, or a prayer of thanks, confession, or a commitment to obedience.